Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - Now you can't climb the Mobile Vehicle Bay when standing on it.
 (Improved by using GetOceanLevel instead of 1f.)
 - When the Cyclops is destroyed with the player in it, the player now respawns correctly by triggering an actual death.
 - The Cyclops' steering wheel animation has three states: default position, turn right 100%, turn left 100%.
 Now it uses correct analog values with a controller.
-- When running silent, your Cyclops consumes energy even if the engine is off.
+- Silent running now does not consume power when the Cyclops is off.
+(Improved by not using bool Prefix.)

 ### To-Do
 - When you load your game, the Cyclops' speed is wrong until you switch speed modes.